 I just opened the book again and as it was warning me from the coming threat, the stains were not stains anymore, on one side it showed Leann but on the back of the same page it was my aunt Agatha again!
 There was no doubt in my mind!

 I went back to the house, pounded that door as if I was the FBI and went straight to confront her.
-Who the hell are you!?
-Answer me!
+“Who the hell are you!?
+Answer me!”

-I could see how her face started to change right in front of me!
+I could see how her face started to shapeshift right in front of me!
 Her voice, everything!

-Where is Leann I yelled, what have you done with her!
+“Where is Leann?”
+I yelled, “What have you done with her!”

 “Don’t worry niece, your friend fulfilled her purpose many, many, many years ago.”